 What happens at home matters.

+It’s important for parents to remember that their children trust them more than anyone.
+The way parents behave will ultimately influence how they respond to their friends or to strangers.
+“If a child really isn’t comfortable with something, and the parent is still doing this action, that is sending the message that it’s okay,” says Mendez.
+This is confusing, and kids can’t discriminate between a parent who doesn’t respect their boundaries and a family member or stranger who pushes them to do something they’re not comfortable with.
 These experiences that children have early in life have a huge impact on how they interact with others and the boundaries they set for themselves.
 Ultimately, parents need to respect those boundaries.
 They need to teach their children that they can trust themselves to decide what they are and aren’t okay with; they need to teach them that it’s okay to say no to the things they don’t enjoy.
 The lessons we teach our children will become the foundations for their interactions later in life.